fredericGette/wp81documentation/windows81DeveloperLicense/README.md

 - Start windbg with the PID of the process of Visual Studio in parameter: `windbg -p 5608`
 - In the "Command" window of windbg, list the modules with the command `lm`.
 You should see WSClient in the result.
 ![windbgWsClient01](windbgWsClient01.JPG)
 - Still in the "Command" window of windbg, list the exported functions of WSClient with `x WSClient!*`.
-You should see the function `CheckDeveloperLicense`.
+You should see the function CheckDeveloperLicense.
 ![windbgWsClient02](windbgWsClient02.JPG)
-- Still in the "Command" window of windbg, enter the command `bu WSClient!CheckDeveloperLicense` to put a breakpoint at the beginning of the function `CheckDeveloperLicense`.
+- Still in the "Command" window of windbg, enter the command `bu WSClient!CheckDeveloperLicense` to put a breakpoint at the beginning of the function CheckDeveloperLicense.
 You could check this in the "Breakpoints" window:
 ![windbgWsClient03](windbgWsClient03.JPG)
-- Hit F5 (Go) to let Visual Studio run freely.
+- Hit F5 (Go) to let Visual Studio runs freely.
 ![windbgWsClient04](windbgWsClient04.JPG)
 - In Visual Studio, trigger the "developer license check" by trying to debug your project on a WindowsPhone device for example.
 - Now you can see that the function CheckDeveloperLicense of WSClient is called (you can browse the different threads to find the one calling this function)
 ![windbgWsClient05](windbgWsClient05.JPG)
 - You can also hit F10 (Step Over) to follow step-by-step the execution of the function (beware! this is a very long function).

-The function `CheckDeveloperLicense` returns an error code:
+At the end, the function CheckDeveloperLicense returns an error code:
 - ErrorCanceledHR 0x800704C7
 - ErrorNotFoundHR 0x80070490
 - ErrorExpiredHR 0x80090317